Don Ness: St. Louis River Corridor

 Since 1987, the Saint Louis River has been listed as an area of concern by the EPA due to many years of pollution from industrial and landfill sites.
 The cleanup began in 1978 before it was listed as an AOC with the installation of a waste-water treatment plant.

 In 2009, Mayor Ness organized a St. Louis River Corridor Summit and brought over 70 stakeholders together to develop a comprehensive vision for the area.
 It will see another $300–400 million in additional federal, state, and private money to continue the restoration progress.
-Ness’ vision for the St. Louis River Corridor is to maintain the cleanliness of the river and have it delisted as an AOC with the EPA by 2025.
+Ness' vision for the St. Louis River Corridor is to maintain the cleanliness of the river and have it delisted as an AOC with the EPA by 2025.

 In 2014 Ness secured State authorization to re-establish a half percent tax on lodging and half percent on food and beverages tax.
 These funds would be dedicated to developing the corridor into an outdoor adventure destination.

 Improvements to the area include a rehabilitation of Grand Avenue by adding in more sidewalks, bike lanes, and connections to nearby bike trails.
 The city and volunteers through COGGS are working to complete a 100-mile single track bike trail called the Duluth Traverse that will connect to trails in the corridor.
 A city-subsidized chalet at Spirit Mountain connects the ski hill to Grand Avenue.
 The city is also working to improve access points to the river for paddlers.

 Personal life

 Ness and his wife, Laura, met in 2002 when she was a field staffer for Paul Wellstone.
 They were married in 2004, and have three children.
 Active in community organizations, Laura Ness has run for county commissioner, and had prominent roles on two election campaigns.
 Laura was owner of Vintage Duluth, a vintage clothing store.
-Laura was also co-owner of Green Home Solutions of Duluth, a mold remediation and air quality company.
+She was also co-owner of Green Home Solutions of Duluth, a mold remediation and air quality company.